 piwik.php requests (for the time window that Matomo was in maintenance mode and not tracking).

-The second option requires the use of the QueuedTracking plugin with Redis.
+The second option requires the use of the QueuedTracking plugin with MySQL (or Redis).

 - Install and setup QueuedTracking plugin.

-- Process all requests from Redis into DB to backfill all your data (via
+- Process all requests from the queue into DB to backfill all your data (via the

 ./console queuedtracking:processconsole command)